 CC Thank you.
 Can you talk a bit about the central challenge?
 Are we not already doing this?

-MW Well, the way we articulated the central challenge in the end was saying it’s to make the deciions necessary to deliver educational excellence in an affordable, sustainable way.
+MW Well, the way we articulated the central challenge in the end was saying it’s to make the decisions necessary to deliver educational excellence in an affordable, sustainable way.
 I think it does reaffirm what we’ve been trying to do for many years here at the College of New Jersey, which is positioning our self as an excellent primarily undergraduate institution.
 But it frames it, I think, and importantly, in terms of affordability and sustainability, which is a recognition of a change in the climate of education here in New Jersey and across the United States, with declining state support and the continuing recession.
 It’s getting more difficult for students and their families to afford to send their sons and daughters to colleges.
 So in order to prosper, we have to figure out a way of making and keeping TCNJ affordable and doing it in a sustainable, ongoing way.
 I think that was an important shift of consciousness that happened.
 For many years, I thought people felt we had a nice niche we had worked ourselves into: best buy, best value higher education.
 But the world changes and we’re losing that niche; it’s being eroded, and our affordability is being challenged, both by other public institutions and by some very high quality private institutions.
 This goes back to what the President said: that we have to be able to demonstrate our value proposition, that we are truly excellent and worth the money.
 But being worth the money also means we still have to be affordable; we have to be a place that families can afford to send their children to.

 CC The map calls on the campus to identify points of excellence and distinctiveness and also to identify and prioritize signature experiences.
 Can you provide some examples of what might be points of excellence, distinctiveness and signature experiences?
 What did the retreat group have in mind here?